Blake Ferguson (rugby league)

-Blake Ferguson (born 20 March 1990) is a professional rugby league footballer who last played for the Leigh Centurions in the Betfred Championship and Australia at international level.
+Blake Ferguson (born 20 March 1990) is an Australian former professional rugby league footballer.

-During his Rugby League career he represented the Indigenous All Stars, Country NSW, and New South Wales in the State of Origin series.
+During his rugby league career he represented the Indigenous All Stars, Country NSW, and New South Wales in the State of Origin series.
 He was a part of the NSW Blues team that won the 2019 State of Origin series.
 He played for the National Rugby League team the Sydney Roosters that won the 2018 NRL Grand Final.